 GDPR applies to my organization.
 How do I amend my contract to include the required provisions?

-Can FIS determine if a client needs a GDPR-compliant DPA agreement?
+Can FIS determine if a client needs a GDPR-compliant DPA?

 - Each client is responsible for their compliance program and must determine whether the GDPR applies to their business.

-- However, FIS suggests that if the client believes that GDPR may apply to any of the products or services provided by FIS, that a DPA be executed.
-Specific language can be included in the DPA to specify that the GDPR provisions are only effective to the extent that the client is subject to GDPR.
+- However, FIS suggests that if the client believes that GDPR may apply to any of the products or services provided by FIS, a DPA be executed.

 What are the penalties for non-compliance?